Respect, Safety and Ethics: The Next Step in Harassment Avoidance - Employee Training

 There are moments in American History where we have examined our attitudes towards fundamental things – civil rights, sexuality, equal pay, now we are facing the crucible of sexual harassment.
 You may think we are going through a “perfect storm” of Harassment in the workplace, but it is bigger than that.
 It appears to be fundamental climate change in how we handle power and ethics.

-2018 promises to be a year of accusations and resignations – and this presentation will explain how we got here, what we should do, and what challenge is on the horizon once we work through these issues.
+Accusations and resignations seem to be running rampant in this day and age – and this presentation will explain how we got here, what we should do, and what challenge is on the horizon once we work through these issues.

 |1.
 Respect, Safety and Ethics: the Next Step in Harassment Avoidance - Employee Training||-|